 When it comes to fashion, one size does not fit all.
 This is especially true when you are talking about stripes.
 Stripes come in all different widths, lengths, colour and depth, not to mention horizontal and vertical.
 How you wear your stripes can greatly alter your overall appearance.

 Not all body shapes are created equal, and the key to honing your personal style is knowing what complements your size and shape.
 Whether you're male or female, the same rule applies: Dress right for your body type.

 Apples carry most of their weight in their midsection, so if your widest part is your tummy pay attention!
 Vertical shapes will be your best friend, helping to elongate the frame and divert attention from a horizontal body shape.
 When possible, try to stick to darker stripes and keep stripes narrow in width.

 Missing out on the curves your hourglass friend has?
 No worries, opt for diagonal stripes.
 If you wear horizontal stripes, be sure they are only in places you want to appear curvier.

-Tall and Skinny: You?ve got the shape of a beanpole - plenty of height, but not much width.
+You've got the shape of a beanpole - plenty of height, but not much width.
 The solution?
 Choose horizontal stripes, which will help to bulk you up a bit.
 In particular, look for a single, large horizontal stripe across the chest area, which will broaden your shoulders and flatter your slim build.
 Try out our striped t-shirt for casual weekend wear.

 Do you have a large chest and small waist?
 Shirts and trousers in a vertical stripe draw the eye downward, elongating the body and visually slimming it.
 Pinstripe makes for the perfect suit, and also looks good in a dress shirt with dark jeans or black trousers.
 For casual wear, opt for slim stripes.

 For the guys who are a bit bulky in the middle, a vertical stripe will help to thin out your build and will play on your height.
 Look for non-contrasting stripes and go for the same colour tones in sports jackets and pants.